HitoroOhria/raycast-bookmarks-searcher/README.md

 # Bookmarks Searcher

-Raycast command that search borowser bookmarks from local and display in list.
+Raycast command that search bookmarks from browser.

 ## Development